Palestinian Tatreez Resource Archive

-A legacy of hope and land stitched in Tatreez."
+A legacy of resistance and land stitched in Tatreez."

 -- Micaela Kaibni Raen